xinyix/Moving-Average/index.md

 The plot above shows the trend of order 4 for the expenditure series.

-### (3x3)-Term Moving Averages and Henderson's Five-Term Moving Averages for the demand series
+### (3x3)-Term Moving Averages and Henderson's Five-Term Moving Averages for the Demand Series
 The (3x3)-Term Moving Averages of the demand series is given by first applying a 3-Term Centered Moving Averages, then apply it again on the resulting series.
 ```
 demand <- read.csv("Monthly_Demand_Repair_Parts_Iowa_1972_1979.csv", header=FALSE)